JiaweiZhuang/CS205_final_project/README.md

 The instance we use for the timing tests is cc2.8xlarge [(see detailed cpuinfo)](Timing_Results/info/cpu).
 In the Amazon console, it is said to have 64 "virtual" CPUs.
 However, it actually only contains 32 physical CPUs as shown by the "lscpu" command.

 We have installed various software libraries to facilitate our K-mean application.
-An AMI is made public in the so that others can also run our codes directly without installing those libraries on their own.
+An EC2 AMI is made public the so that others can also run our codes directly without installing those libraries on their own.
 Search for "ami-3f79ef29" or  "GCC_NetCDF_MPI_Conda_04162017" in the N. Virginia region.

 ## The OpenMPI library